- What is identifiability?

 An individual’s social media ‘handle’ or username, which may seem anonymous or nonsensical, is still sufficient to identify them as it uniquely identifies that individual.
 The username is personal data if it distinguishes one individual from another regardless of whether it is possible to link the ‘online’ identity with a ‘real world’ named individual.

-The GDPR makes it clear that other factors can identify an individual.
+The UK GDPR makes it clear that other factors can identify an individual.
 These include:

 “…one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.